sarumaj/osmapp/README.md

 Anyone who divides a geographic area into assignments and hands them to people on foot: congregation field service, canvassing, leaflet distribution, survey work, parish visiting, delivery rounds.
+The primary target group are congregations of Jehovah's witnesses who carry out their missionary work in the field [more about it](https://www.jw.org/finder?wtlocale=E&docid=502013361&srcid=share).

 ## What you actually do